gitterHQ/dolph/README.md

  * `prefix`: the Redis key prefix to use
  * `keyFunction`: a function which will map a request into a string.
 The string should map a single entity which you would like to apply the limiter to.
 Using a userId is a good option if the limit is per user.
 Use a clientId if you will limit by clients.
 If it's a combination, concatenate the values into a single string.
 The function should take the form `function(req) { }`.
+ * `applyLimit`: a function which should return true when the limit should be applied, false otherwise.
+The function should take the form `function(req) { }`.
  * `expiry`: a time in seconds before the rate limit is reset.
 Can be a function with the form `function(req) { }`.
 Defaults to 60 seconds.
  * `limit`: the number of calls that can occur within the limit (as set by the expiry).
 Can be a function with the form `function(req) { }`.
 Defaults to 100.
  * `redisClient`: a reference to a redisClient (optional)